jerabaul29/Cylinder2DFlowControlDRL/README.md

 - There is a small erratum in one of the dumping routine, that is not fixed because of backwards compatibility of some of our plotting routines.
 Namely, files of the kind *debug.csv* have columns in a different order than indicated by the header; the real order is [Name;Episode;Step;RecircArea;Drag;lift]).

-- There is a memory leak in the specific matplotlib version included in the docker...
+- There is a memory leak in the specific matplotlib version included in the container...
 This means that, if you let your code run with plotting, the RAM of your computer will saturate after a while.
 To avoid this, only use matplotlib showing when you want to visually inspect training.
 When you want to perform 'heavy' training, disable plotting by setting the *plot* named argument to *False* in your *perform_learning.py*

 ## Typo in the paper